outdreamer/build-a-cure-1/docs/to_do.md

   - interaction rules with expected object types (in the bloodstream if taken orally, in the lungs if inhaled)
   - sub-components that could be altered through interaction to neutralize its functionality
   - dependency scope (volume of layers of relevance)

+- implementation of idea: "code selection algorithm to select function combinations according to data structure & priority at function stack run time"
+  - example:
+    - select code that is optimized for fewest lines of code/quickest execution time/data storage usage/state storage/memory usage based on input data structure & variance
+      - "if input has variance k, allow for conditions checking for parameters of variance"
+        - "if input has types [a, b, c], select conditions checking for corresponding types [a1, b1, c1]" if word_type in a1_type_list: type_a.add(word)
+                  elif word_type in b1_type_list:
+                    type_b.add(word)
+                  elif word_type in c1_type_list:
+                    type_c.add(word)
+                  else:
+                    no_type.add(word)
+        - "if input has types [a], organize code so that assignment is done at end of condition set" word_type = None if original_type in type_list: other_type = logic_operation(word, original_type)
+                    if other_type:
+                      word_type = other_type
+                    else:
+                      word_type = original_type
+                  if word_type:
+                    type_a.add(word_type)

 Conceptual:
   - function to identify & remove common article intents with high probability of falsehood to reduce it to just facts